-COVID-19 (Corona virus disease 2019) is a viral infectious disease caused by SARS-CoV-2 and is currently declared as pandemic by World Health Organization (WHO).
+COVID-19 (Coronavirus disease 2019) is a viral infectious disease caused by SARS-CoV-2 and is currently declared as a pandemic by the World Health Organization (WHO).

 It is most often asymptomatic infection.
-Symptoms and signs of COVID-19, when present are non-specific, and are of respiratory viral illness/flu.
-So they most commonly include fever, cough, fatigue, sputum production, shortness of breath.
+Symptoms and signs of COVID-19, when present are non-specific and are of respiratory viral illness/flu.
+So the most commonly include fever, cough, fatigue, sputum production, shortness of breath.

 More severe illness resulting in hospitalization is closely associated with advanced age (more than 60yrs), other medical co-morbidities like diabetes and hypertension, and underlying lung conditions.